 2. Reduce emissions from goods movement.
 Meeting our targets requires us to reduce emissions from the movement of goods.

-Our strategy will focus on measures that support the use of natural gas and low-carbon fuels in goods movement, and the electrification of goods movement where possible.
+Our strategy will focus on measures that support the use of natural gas and lowcarbon fuels in goods movement and the carbon fuels in goods movement, and the electrification of goods movement where possible.
 We will also work to identify other emissions reductions opportunities in goods movement generally.